-1. Each Note has been duly authorized, executed, issued and delivered by, and constitutes a valid and legally binding obligation of the Participants, and is payable from the first unrestricted revenues of the respective Participant in the amounts and on the dates set forth in the respective Note, and, to the extent not so paid, from taxes, income, revenue, cash receipts and other moneys which are received by the respective Participant during or attributable to Fiscal Year 2022-23 of such Participant and lawfully available for payment of the respective Note.
-Such obligation, however, is subject to and may be limited by bankruptcy, moratorium, insolvency or other laws affecting creditors' rights or remedies and is subject to general principals of equity (regardless of whether such enforceability is considered in equity or at law).

-2. The Trust Agreement has been duly authorized, executed and delivered by the County and, assuming due authorization, execution and delivery by the Certificate Agent, constitutes a valid and legally binding obligation of the County, enforceable in accordance with its terms.

-3. Under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described below, (i) interest on the Notes designated as and comprising interest with respect to the Certificates is excluded from gross income for federal income tax purposes pursuant to Section 103 the Internal Revenue Code of 1986, as amended (the "Code"), and (ii) interest on the Notes designated as and comprising interest with respect to the Certificates is not treated as a preference item in calculating the alternative minimum tax imposed under the Code, however for tax years beginning after December 31, 2022, interest designated as and comprising interest with respect to the Certificates is included in the "adjusted financial statement income" of certain corporations that are subject to the alternative minimum tax under Section 55 of the Code.
+- 1. The Notes have been duly authorized, executed, issued and delivered by, and constitutes a valid and legally binding obligation of the Participant, and is payable from the first unrestricted revenues of the Participant in the amount and on the date set forth in the Notes, and, to the extent not so paid, from taxes, income, revenue, cash receipts and other moneys which are received by the Participant during or attributable to Fiscal Year 2023-24 of the Participant and lawfully available for payment of the Notes.
+Such obligation, however, is subject to and may be limited by bankruptcy, moratorium, insolvency or other laws affecting creditors' rights or remedies and is subject to general principals of equity (regardless of whether such enforceability is considered in equity or at law). - 2.
+The Trust Agreement has been duly authorized, executed and delivered by the County and, assuming due authorization, execution and delivery by the Certificate Agent, constitutes a valid and legally binding obligation of the County, enforceable in accordance with its terms. - 3.
+Under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described below, (i) interest on the Notes designated as and comprising interest with respect to the Certificates is excluded from gross income for federal income tax purposes pursuant to Section 103 the Internal Revenue Code of 1986, as amended (the "Code"), and (ii) interest on the Notes designated as and comprising interest with respect to the Certificates is not treated as a preference item in calculating the alternative minimum tax imposed under the Code, however for tax years beginning after December 31, 2022, interest designated as and comprising interest with respect to the Certificates is included in the "adjusted financial statement income" of certain corporations that are subject to the alternative minimum tax under Section 55 of the Code.